vsnthdev/alpa/api/docs/manual.md

 # 🧰 Manually deploying

 There are mainly 3 ways to deploy `@alpa/api` onto production.
 For personal usage deploying through [🐳 Docker Compose](./docker.md) is the most easiest & recommended way.
+For high intensity workloads read about [Kubernetes deployment](./kubernetes.md).

 Deploying **alpa**'s API is easy and straightforward by following the below steps: